fluencelabs/docs/docs/stake/wallets_guide/wallets_guide.md

 #### Using Chainlist

-You can add Fluence network with Chainlist:
+You can add Fluence Network with Chainlist:

 1. Fluence can be found on Chainlist by this [link](https://chainlist.org/chain/9999999).
 Proceed to the site.
 2. Press **“Connect Wallet”** button.